 Izzy is a lecturer and a UKRI Future Leader Fellow, currently leading the Nanoscale Microscopy Group in the University of Leeds.
 She is interested in how the spatial organisation of signalling proteins and heterogeneity in their regulation can enable locally regulated intracellular second messenger systems.
 To understand these features, Izzy works on developing novel super-resolution imaging and analysis protocols, new imaging chemistries and antibody-conjugated markers.
 Her upcoming fellowship specifically explores avenues to miniaturise super-resolution microscopy.

-Ilaria is an Associate Professor at the Science for Life Laboratory at the Royal Institute of Technology (KTH, Stockholm, Sweden).
+Francesca is a postdoctoral researcher working with Ass.
+Prof. Ilaria Testa at the Science for Life Laboratory at the Royal Institute of Technology (KTH, Stockholm, Sweden).
 The goal of the Testa lab is to develop the novel paradigms made available by super-resolution microscopy to address contemporary challenges in biophysics and neuroscience.
 Their work pushes forward the quantitative aspect of live cell imaging by setting-up and applying different concepts of super-resolution microscopy based on target switching such as automated STED microscopy.

 Colinda is a PhD student at the Netherlands Cancer Institute in the lab of Jacco van Rheenen.
 The aim of her work is to understand how the healthy mammary gland develops and grows and how these processes are perturbed during mammary tumor development.
 For this she uses whole organ 3D imaging techniques, as well as intravital microscopy.